 Plus, functionalities can be used to organize when an electric car driver arrives and what really happens when you don’t remove your vehicle on time.
 The app also provides a platform for managing contact details of EV drivers and cars, including:

-Management of the electric vehicle fleet needs new strategies for proactive compliance reporting, driver upskilling, maintenance, charging, and route planning.
+Management of the electric vehicle fleets needs new strategies for proactive compliance reporting, driver upskilling, maintenance, charging, and route planning.

 For most, the management of the fleet feels like an imposed hurdle.
 From Hong Kong to California, governments are issuing solid directives and air pollution control mandates for commercial fleet owners so as to make all the trucks sold in the country emission-free by 2030 or have consequences.